 3. Wearing uncomfortable clothes to bed – At the end of the day, when you’re exhausted and just want to slip into something comfortable, how much thought do you put into your pajamas?
 Maybe you throw on your favorite t-shirt from high school or fleece onesie pajamas.
 Wearing tight, uncomfortable clothes raises body temperature and disrupts melatonin levels, a natural chemical in your brain, which regulates sleep.

 Kick the habit – The simple truth is that you have to wear what feels good, comfortable and functional for you in bed.
-If you want to lose a few pounds, we suggest trying sleeping in the nude:
+If you want to lose a few pounds, may we suggest trying sleeping in the nude?

 Maintaining a healthy diet and exercising regularly aren’t the only things that’ll tip the scale in your favor.
 Tonight, take a look at your nighttime habits and slowly adjust to better your sleep and lose the winter pounds.